Pistonite/botw-ist/packages/manual/zh/src/user/index.md

 This entry is updated whenever you switch to `Auto Saved` from the other modes.
 If the backup is lost, your script will be lost forever.
 ```

-## Migration from V3

-URLs with a V3 script embedded (one that starts with `https://ist.itntpiston.app`)
-can be migrated automatically to V4, by simply replacing `itntpiston` with `pistonite`
-in the URL.

-However, note that due to the difference in simulation systems,
-you may need to adjust the script to make it work again.
-Notable differences are:
-- Migrated commands in V3 may not sync the overworld correctly, such as <skyb>!init</skyb>
-- `pick up` in V3 is translated to <skyb>get</skyb> in V4, since
-  <skyb>pick-up</skyb> in V4 only targets items on the Ground.

-Sometimes, it might be easier to rewrite the script from the ground up, following
-the new syntax, since you might have to "workaround the workarounds" of the old simulator.